vinceskahan/v5wiki/dashboards.md

 </a>
 </td>
 <td>
 One or more weeWX instances send data to a server using a RESTful uploader.
 The web server provides clients with web pages that contain the current and historical conditions.
 This is how many on-line services work, such as weather underground and CWOP.
-It is also the mechanism used by some personal systems such as Meteotemplate.
 </td>
 </tr>
 </table>